omriiii/Markup-Standard-Style/README.md

 * Never add a `type="text/css"` attribute to stylesheet `<link>` tags.
 * Never add a `type="text/javascript"` attribute to javascript `<script>` tags.

-In HTML5 the default value for the `type` attribute will always be text so it's not needed with those two tags.

 Example:
 ```